-The examples are food service outlets of accommodation sectors, various types of restaurants, and takeaways.
+Examples are food service outlets in the accommodation sector, various types of restaurants, and takeaways.
 The establishments in which the provision of food and beverages is not the main activity but a secondary or support activity are called secondary catering sectors.

 The primary activity of these units is not the provision of food and beverages to the clients but the activity for which it is set up.

 2. Commercial sectors

 Commercial sectors operate mainly to make a profit or to earn an adequate return on investment through their products and services.

 Food and beverage facilities of hotels, resorts, motels, clubs, stand-alone restaurants, popular restaurants, takeaway outlets, pubs and bars, coffee shops, fast food outlets, transport catering, contract catering of industries, and so on, are examples of commercial catering.

 Other than accommodation, Hotels provide Food and Beverage services to customers in the following areas: